fabiolb/fabio/README.md

 See details [here](https://fabiolb.net/faq/verifying-releases/).

 3) From release 1.5.14 onward, fabio binary releases are compiled with golang 1.15+.
-This means that the fabio will no longer validate upstreamhttps certificates that do not have SAN extensions matching the server name.
+This means that the fabio will no longer validate upstream https certificates that do not have SAN extensions matching the server name.
 This may be a concern if fabio is communicating with https backends with misconfigured certificates.
 If this is a problem, you can specify `tlsskipverify=true` on the route.